suryakantwalunj/C_plus_plus/notes.md

 > ### Exception and Error Handling
 > - Exception is an error handling mechanism.
 > - C++ exceptions are designed to support error handling.

+> ### Forward references
+> Forward references enable perfect forwarding which means the ability to pass arguments by maintaining their value category.